darinnstathos/azure-network-protocols/README.md

 <br>

-3. To connect to our Linux VM, open our command-line in Windows (Powershell): Microsoft Desktop > Search bar > "Powershell"
+3. To connect to our Linux VM, open the command-line in Windows (Powershell): Microsoft Desktop > Search bar > type "Powershell"

 <br>